Hassan Bek Mosque: 20th century

+Tel Aviv residents taking cover from Arab snipers fire from Hassan Bek Mosque, 1948.

-The mosque's minaret was often used by Arab snipers to shoot at Jewish forces in Tel Aviv and Manshiya, in the months preceding the British withdrawal.
+The mosque's minaret was often used by Arab snipers to shoot at Jewish forces in Tel Aviv and Manshiya, in the months preceding the British withdrawal in 1948.

 The place of the razed Arab housing was taken by high-rise office buildings and a park.
 The Hassan Bek Mosque—spared due to the state and municipal authorities hesitating to be seen as desecrating a Muslim house of worship—remained, together with the building now housing the Irgun Museum of Tel Aviv, the last two remnants of the area's pre-1948 Manshiya neighbourhood.

 The Hassan Bek Mosque lay derelict and neglected for many years, its empty shell used on some occasions by vagabonds and drug addicts.

 In 1979, it was announced that the Jaffa Islamic Properties' Trustees had sold the mosque and its compound to Gershon Peres (brother of Shimon Peres, then Israeli Labor Party leader and former President of Israel), a property developer.
 It was planned to develop the site in into a shopping mall.
 The disclosure aroused a storm of protests by Israeli Arabs, supported by Israeli Jewish peace and human rights groups, who claimed that the Trustees had been appointed by the Government of Israel, that they did not represent the Muslim community of Jaffa, and that they had pilfered the money from the Peres deal into their own pockets.
 The outcome was that the real estate deal was cancelled and the mosque returned to the hands of the Jaffa Muslim Community.